 May I get documentation for an illness or injury that happened in the past?

 Generally not.
 SHS can only provide documentation if a student is medically evaluated at the time of an injury or illness.

 May I provide my instructor with a medical note from an off-campus medical provider?

 Yes, you may provide an off-campus medical note.
 Instructors, however, may or may not consider a medical note when making decisions about absences.

 Do I have to disclose specific medical issues to my instructor?

 No. Class attendance policies are written with the understanding that there may be a need for students to miss classes due to injuries or illnesses.
 There should be no need to disclose personal medical information.
-If there is the need to validate that there is a serious medical condition requiring time away from school, SHC will provide support.
+If there is the need to validate that there is a serious medical condition requiring time away from school, SHS will provide support.

 Will SHS automatically disclose specific medical issues to instructors?